HeardLibrary/Documentary-Editing/syllabus.md

 ### Week 4:  Customizing the TEI, ODD, Roma

-*Required Readings*:  Lou Burnard, "The TEI Header," *What Is the Text Encoding Initiative?*;
+*Required Readings*:  Lou Burnard, "Customizing the TEI," *What Is the Text Encoding Initiative?*;
 Odd Einar Haugen, "The Making of an Edition: Three Crucial Dimensions," *Digital Critical Editions*, pp. 203-245.

 **Wednesday, October 18**